phax/phive/README.md

 # News and noteworthy

+* v10.0.4 - work in progress
+    * Added new interface `IValidationExecutorSetMutable`
+    * Added new class `ValidationExecutorSetAlias`
 * v10.0.3 - 2024-12-01
     * Added default XML serialization of validation results
     * Added new `EValidationBaseType` entries